unifycoin/unifysight/README.md

-# *potsight*
+ *unifysight*

-*Potsight* is an open-source Potcoin blockchain explorer with complete REST and websocket APIs.
+*Unifysight* is an open-source Unifycoin blockchain explorer with complete REST and websocket APIs.
-Potsight runs in NodeJS, uses AngularJS for the front-end and LevelDB for storage.
+Unifysight runs in NodeJS, uses AngularJS for the front-end and LevelDB for storage.

-Check some screenshots and more details at [potsight's project homepage](https://github.com/potcoin/potsight).
+Check some screenshots and more details at [unifysight's project homepage](https://github.com/unifycoin/unifysight).

-*Potsight* project is now split in two repositories.
-One for the [API](https://github.com/potcoin/potsight-api) and for the front-end.
+*Unifysight* project is now split in two repositories.
+One for the [API](https://github.com/unifycoin/unifysight-api) and for the front-end.
 This repository is for the front-end, which will install the API as a NPM dependency.